Fiona washes houses away, knocks out power in Canada - NewsBreak

 Button said anybody who has been told to leave their home needs to leave.

+“It’s quite terrifying.
+I’m seeing coastal erosion.
+I see a house dangling out in the middle of air,” Roy said.

 Jolene Garland, a spokeswoman for the Royal Canadian Mounted Police in Newfoundland and Labrador, said a woman was safe after being “tossed into the water as her home collapsed” in the Channel-Port Aux Basques area.
-She said authorities received a report of another who woman was apparently swept out from the basement, but storm conditions are too dangerous to conduct a search.
+She said authorities received a report of another individual being swept out to sea but conditions were too dangerous to immediately confirm or respond.

+Garland described extreme weather conditions along the southwest coast of Newfoundland that included “high winds, high waves, flooding and electrical fires.”
+Multiple structures have been destroyed by high seas, she said

 The Royal Canadian Police said the town of 4,000 is in a state of emergency as authorities deal with multiple electrical fires and residential flooding.

-Blair also said there is very extensive damage at the airport in Sydney, Nova Scotia and at other airports including Halifax but it is more minor damage at Nova's Scotia's largest airport.

-Halifax Mayor Mike Savage said the roof of an apartment building collapsed and they moved 100 people to a evacuation center.
-He said no one was seriously hurt or killed.
-Provincial officials said there are other apartment buildings that are also significantly damaged.
-Halifax has about 160 people displaced from two apartments, officials said.

-More than 415,000 Nova Scotia Power customers — about 80%o f the province of almost 1 million — were affected by outages Saturday morning.
-Over 82,000 customers in the province of Prince Edward Island, about 95%, were also without power, while NB Power in New Brunswick reported 44,329 were without electricity.
+More than 415,000 Nova Scotia Power customers — about 80 percent of the province of almost 1 million — were affected by outages Saturday morning.
+Over 82,000 customers in the province of Prince Edward Island, almost the entire province, were also without power, while NB Power in New Brunswick reported 44,329 were without electricity.

 The fast-moving Fiona made Nova Scotia landfall before dawn Saturday, with its power down from the Category 4 strength it had early Friday when passing by Bermuda, though officials there reported no serious damage.